danielpowney/my-chatbot/readme.txt

 == Description ==

-A artificial intelligent chatbot for WordPress powered by Google Dialogflow.
+An artificial intelligent chatbot for WordPress powered by Google Dialogflow.
 [View Demo](https://danielpowney.com/my-chatbot-demo?utm_source=view-demo&utm_medium=free-plugin&utm_campaign=readme).

 * Create your own branded chatbot
 * Assume the appearance of a Dialogflow supported messaging platform to display rich message content.
 Currently supports quick replies and images, and displays these as messages to your website chatbot visitors.